MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Auditing is essential to maintaining the health of a collection.
 This is the method by which errors are detected and corrected.
 Without auditing, errors tend to build up in a collection and eventually cause some permanent document losses, regardless of how many copies of the documents we keep.
 We can think of the auditing process as health care for electronic documents: minor problems will be found and fixed before they cause permanent damage.
 Of course, it will always be possible for unlikely juxtapositions of errors to cause a document to be lost, but regular auditing of a modest number of copies can minimize permanent losses.

-- simplest case: no auditing
+## Simplest Case: No Auditing

 Without auditing and repair, errors will always cause copies to be lost.
 Multiple copies of a documents will reduce the likelihood of permanent loss, but the number of copies needed to forestall loss depends directly on the lifetime of storage sectors.
 With high storage error rates, for instance, sector half-lives less than 10E6 hours, no reasonable number of copies can prevent large numbers of permanent losses.
 Even with sector half-lives in the range of 10E6 hours, ten or more copies are needed to keep likely permanent losses near zero.
 If the storage is much more reliable, with sector half-life in the range 100E6 or 1000E6 hours, still at least four or five copies are needed to minimize losses.
 Given the uncertainty of storage error rates, particularly across servers and over time, the larger numbers of copies are probably required to protect collection documents.

 Note that all the figures stated here for times and lifetimes are based on arbitrary scales chosen for the simulations.
 The numbers should not be applied literally to your situations or experiences.
 Please see the section on "Simplifying Assumptions" for details on time scales, error rates, storage and document sizes, etc.

-# Simple Case -- Independent Failures & Just Plain Copies
+## Simple Case: Independent Failures & Just Plain Copies

-## Just make copies -- no auditing?
+Just make copies -- no auditing?
 TOO MANY COPIES REQUIRED

 <!-- START:TODO:RICK -->
 TODO: Why did we choose this spectrum, which goes from rusty garbage-can lids to immortal disks.